You most definitely can. The majority of the itineraries on our website are suggested itineraries so these can be tailored to suit.

 Shoes: Sturdy rubber soled walking shoes, ones that can get wet and will dry out quickly.
 Some slip on casual “thongs” or sandals for getting to and from bathrooms or swimming pools.
 A pair of “going out” shoes/sandals – no heels please ladies!

-Between April and September the roads are open and you can access most destinations.
-The waterfall season in February and March is stunning, but you need to be flexible with your time as sometimes flooding causes road closures.
+The waterfall season in February and March is amazing, but you need to be flexible with your time as storms can often close roads.
+Check out our suggested Wet Season Itinerary

 I’m interested in the ancestral history and heritage of the area.
 Can you connect me with an indigenous guide?